gammazero/nexus/examples/README.md

 - `rpc/callee/`
 - `rpc/caller/`

-Set the URL scheme with `-scheme=` to specify the type of transport, and whether or not to use TLS, when connecting a client:
+When connecting a client, set the URL scheme with `-scheme=` to specify the type of transport, and whether or not to use TLS:

 - Websocket: `-scheme=ws`
 - Websocket + TLS: `-scheme=wss`